Wikia/app/extensions/wikia/EditPageReskin/RTE/README.txt

 Minifying JS/CSS:

-* use minify.sh script to generate minified version of JS/CSS
+* use minify.sh script to generate minified version of CSS (JS is served by AssetsManager)
 * add "allinone=0" to URL of edit page to use development version of RTE (using separated JS/CSS files)